-- ATTACH MOWER SIDE SUSPENSION ARMS (A) TO CHASSIS - Position hole in arm over pin (B) on outside of tractor chassis and secure with retainer spring. - · Repeat on opposite side of tractor.
+- ATTACH MOWER SIDE SUSPENSION ARMS (A) TO CHASSIS - Position hole in arm over pin (B) on outside of tractor chassis and secure with retainer spring. - Repeat on opposite side of tractor.

-- ATTACH REAR LIFT LINKS (C) Lift rear corner of mower and position slot in link assembly over pin on rear mower bracket (D) and secure with washer and retainer spring. - Repeat on opposite side of tractor.
+ATTACH REAR LIFT LINKS (C) - Lift rear corner of mower and position slot in link assembly over pin on rear mower bracket (D) and secure with washer and retainer spring.

-- ATTACH FRONT LINK (E) Work from left side of tractor.
-Insert threaded rod end of link assembly through front hole in tractor suspension bracket (F). - Install bushing (O) and loosely install nut (P) and jam nut (Q). - Insert flared ends of link (E) into slots in front mower bracket (H). - Check Front-To-Back Adjustment in "TO LEVEL MOWER" in this section.
+- ATTACH FRONT LINK (E) Work from left side of trac-• tor.
+Insert rod end of link assembly through front hole in tractor front suspension bracket (F). - Insert end of link (E) into hole in front mower bracket (H) and secure with washer and retainer spring (J).